zam11x/An-argument-for-Shia/README.md

 ## Did Ali name after caliphs?

 "Abu Bakr" is a kunia, not a name.
 The name of Abu Bakr ibn Abu Quhafa is Abdullah ibn Uthman.
 And the name of Abu Bakr ibn Ali is Muhammad Asghar.
+Kunias are chosen by oneself, so it was not Ali who called him Abu Bakr.

 Umar used to rename a lot of people.
 He renamed "Ibrahim ibn Haarith" to Abdullah and "Ajda' ibn Maalik" to Abdurrahmaan. \
 `Al-Isabah fi Tamyeez as-Sahaba, by Ibn Hajar, vol 1, page 330` \